Byble/KonGaRuCapstone/README.md

 Characters, monsters, maps are designed by my friends, so please do not copy it another project :)

+This game is working with Controller in my git so plz download that too and connect with BLUETOOTH or WIFI

 If any questions plz contact :)